 List of instrument concepts proposed for further study in the instrument white papers.
-Concepts in bold font have long-term active teams.
-TMT SRD instrument capability requirements are in parentheses if different from those proposed.

 High-Resolution Optical Spectrometer (HROS)